List of federally recognized tribes in the contiguous United States

 This is a list of federally recognized tribes in the contiguous United States.
 There are also federally recognized Alaska Native tribes.
-As of 8 January 2024, 574 Indian tribes were legally recognized by the Bureau of Indian Affairs (BIA) of the United States.
-Of these, 231 are located in Alaska.
+As of 8 January 2024, 574 Indian tribes are legally recognized by the Bureau of Indian Affairs (BIA) of the United States.
+Of these, 228 are located in Alaska, and 109 are located in California.
+Of the 574 federally recognized tribes, 346 are located in the contiguous United States.

 Description

+Federally recognized tribes are those Native American tribes recognized by the United States Bureau of Indian Affairs as holding a government-to-government relationship with the US federal government.
+For Alaska Native tribes, see list of Alaska Native tribal entities.